How to fight fatigue and sleepiness

 Fatigue Cause No. 6: Caffeine Overload

 Caffeine can improve alertness and concentration in moderate doses.
 But too much can increase heart rate, blood pressure, and jitteriness.
-And research indicates too much actually causes fatigue in some
+And research indicates too much actually causes fatigue in some people.

 Gradually cut back on coffee, tea, chocolate, soft drinks, and any medications that contain caffeine.
 Stopping suddenly can cause caffeine withdrawal and more fatigue.